Murders of Jennifer Ertman and Elizabeth Peña: Executions

 In 2005, President George W. Bush ordered hearings to be held.
 The State of Texas, represented by Solicitor General Ted Cruz, challenged Bush's order, and the Supreme Court of the United States ruled that only the Congress of the United States has the right to order hearings to be held.
-In July, the World Court ordered a stay of Medellín's execution.
-Governor Rick Perry argued that Texas is not bound to World Court rulings.
+In July, the ICJ ordered a stay of Medellín's execution.
+Governor Rick Perry argued that Texas is not bound to ICJ rulings.
 Death penalty opponents protested the impending execution.
 The families of both Ertman and Peña strongly favored the execution(s).

 José Medellín was executed at 9:57 p.m. on August 5, 2008, after his last-minute appeals were rejected by the Supreme Court.
-Governor Perry rejected calls from Mexico and Washington, DC, to delay the execution, citing the torture, rape, and strangulation of two teenaged girls in Houston 15 years ago as just cause for the death penalty.
+Governor Perry rejected calls from Mexico and Washington, D.C., to delay the execution, citing the torture, rape, and strangulation of two teenaged girls in Houston 15 years before as just cause for the death penalty.
 During his lifetime, Randy Ertman advocated strongly against granting parole to Venancio Medellín.

 Seventeen years after the crimes, Peter Anthony Cantu was executed on August 17, 2010.
 The lethal injection was performed at 6:09 p.m., and at 6:17 p.m., Cantu was officially pronounced dead.
+He declined to make a final statement before his execution.

 Cantu, Medellín, and O'Brien are buried at Captain Joe Byrd Cemetery.

 Aftermath

-The parents of the murder victims successfully advocated for the State of Texas to allow victims' relatives to have permission to witness executions.
+The parents of Peña and Ertman successfully advocated for the State of Texas to allow victims' relatives to have permission to witness executions in Texas.
 Before the murders, Houston officials had stated that gangs were not a significant issue in the city.
 C.E.
 Anderson, a Houston Police Department officer who worked on the murder case, described the murder as "part of the impetus for the antigang programs in Houston."
 Jennifer Latson of the Houston Chronicle said that the deaths of the girls "shook" the Oak Forest neighborhood of Houston "to its foundation."

-Randy Ertman, the father of Jennifer Ertman, died of lung cancer on August 18, 2014.
-Ertman had wanted to have Andy Kahan, the City of Houston's crime advocate, to witness the execution of Medellín.
+Randy Ertman, the father of Jennifer Ertman and victims' rights advocate, died of lung cancer on August 18, 2014.
+Ertman had wanted to have Andy Kahan, the City of Houston's crime advocate, to witness the executions of O'Brien and Medellín.
 TDCJ refused to permit Kahan to witness the execution.
-Michelle Lyons, a TDCJ official, said that Tropical Storm Edouard would likely not be a factor preventing the execution of Medellín.

-The Texas parole board denied parole on several occasions to Venancio Medellin, most recently in 2020.
-Medellin is scheduled to be released in 2034.
+The Texas parole board denied parole on several occasions to Venancio Medellín, most recently in 2020.
+Medellín is scheduled to be released in 2034.

 Waltrip High School has a memorial to the girls.
 Another memorial exists at T.C.
 Jester Park.

 They are both buried at Woodlawn Garden of Memories Cemetery.